CalNicklin/frontend-tech-test/journal.md

 I've also added a src/env.ts file to type the env variables, ensuring that the env variables are valid and that the app will exit if they are not.

 Use my friend AI to update the README.md file with the new project structure.

+Just restructued the project so that test docs are in the root, and the src folder is just the source code.

+Updated thinking on CVA.

+Starting to actually code!
+Starting with the server.